Ritvik-2002/Typeface/README.md

 Backend :

-Open a terminal and go to the Backend folder: cd backend npm install nodemon start Access it at http://localhost:3001
+Open a terminal and go to the Backend folder: cd backend npm install node app.js Access it at http://localhost:3001